frenio/frenio/README.md

 ### Chemist - excited to learn about ML and NNs and to contribute to Open Source projects

-- I'm just getting started on Github
+- just getting started on Github

 <!--
 **frenio/frenio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.